 It was David who came up with the band's moniker, with other alternatives being Red Ten and Big Sky, and their original logo was a howling wolf in profile with tears running from its eyes.

 It was initially something of a battle to find venues to play (mostly due to the steady reduction in the number of pubs willing to shell out for a music licence).
-Thankfully some publicans were willing to give them a chance, one of which was The Six Bells in Brentford, at which Cry Wolf are a fixture to this day, traditionally on the last Sunday of the month.
+Thankfully some publicans were willing to give them a chance, most notably The Six Bells in Brentford.

 It was when Alan Johnson left them in the lurch at short notice that Tom gave guitarist Pars Evrenos a call, and he soon joined the band permanently, working with Cry Wolf right through until the end of 2016.